Coming soon · BioAudit

 • Each record contains the SHA-256 digest of the previous record, forming a tamper-evident sequence.

-Write-once storage
+Append-only storage

 • Prevents retroactive tampering even by administrators with full system access.